mixxxdj/mixxx/source/chapters/library.rst

 Click the :guilabel:`Browse` sidebar item to navigate the computer and find your music.
-Depending on your :term:`operating system`, the music will usually be found in the “My Music” or "Music" folder.
+Depending on your :term:`operating system`, the music will usually be found in the “My Music” or “Music” folder.
 Drag the files you want to import to the :ref:`Library <library-root>` icon or directly to the :ref:`interface-waveform`.